nidhidhoka219-jpg/coffee-sales-analysis/README.md

    - Why it matters: Customers spend ~33 per order on average which indicates upsell potential.
    - Action: Introduce combos, premium add-ons, and size-up promotions to increase AOV by 5–10%.

-* Revenue growth: 22.6% (vs prior period).
+* Revenue growth: 22.6% (vs prior period)
    - Why it matters: Healthy growth — confirm whether driven by volume, price or product mix.
    - Action: Attribute growth to promotions or top products and scale the most effective tactics.

-* Revenue distribution by day: Relatively consistent daily revenue with minor peaks on weekends.
+* Revenue distribution by day: Relatively consistent daily revenue with minor peaks on weekends
    - Why it matters: Predictable weekly pattern for staffing and inventory.
    - Action: Increase staff and inventory on weekend peaks; run weekday promotions to smooth demand.